Bruce Springsteen releasing "Lost Albums" featuring dozens of songs never heard before

 "I'm glad you'll get a chance to finally hear them"

-Springsteen's new album will feature 82 unreleased tracks, including 74 songs that have never been heard before, according to the New Jersey-native's website.
+Springsteen's new albums will feature 82 unreleased tracks, including 74 songs that have never been heard before, according to the New Jersey-native's website.

 "'The Lost Albums' were full records, some of them even to the point of being mixed and not released," Springsteen said.
 "I've played this music to myself and often close friends for years now.
 I'm glad you'll get a chance to finally hear them.
 I hope you enjoy them."